temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 :::info

-The maximum number of CA certificates in a certificate bundle is 25.
+The maximum number of CA certificates in a certificate bundle is 16.
 The payload size of a certificate bundle (before base64-encoding) is 32 KB.

 :::

 ## Control authorization for Cloud Namespaces

-Because Temporal Cloud uses mTLS for authorization, we recommend that an end-entity certificate be limited to a specific Namespace.
+Because Temporal Cloud uses mTLS for authorization, we recommend that an end-entity certificate be scoped to a specific Namespace.
 Temporal Cloud requires full CA chains, so you can achieve authorization in two ways.

-### Option 1: Issue a separate certificate for each Namespace
+### Option 1: Issue a separate root certificate for each Namespace

 Each certificate must belong to a chain up to the root CA certificate.
 Temporal uses the root CA certificate as the trusted authority for access to your Namespaces.